wazerstar/ReservedCpuSets/README.md

 2. Revert the changes

-3. Adding support for all Windows 10 versions
+3. Adding support for earlier Windows 10 versions

 ## How It Works